Omni Calculator logo

 Confidence Interval Calculator

-This confidence interval calculator is a tool that will help you find the confidence interval for a sample, provided you give the mean, standard deviation and sample size.
+This confidence interval calculator is a tool that will help you find the confidence interval for a sample.
 You can use it with any arbitrary confidence level.
-If you want to know what exactly the confidence interval is and how to calculate it, or are looking for the 95% confidence interval formula for z-score, this article is bound to help you.
+If you want to know what exactly the confidence interval is and how to calculate it, or if you are looking for the 95% confidence interval formula for z-score, this article is bound to help you.

 What is the confidence interval?